Planning Your Greenhouse

-If you live in a listed building or within an area of outstanding natural beauty, a National Park or conservation area then you will need planning consent prior to building or replacing your greenhouse or orangery.
-We can undertake this aspect of the process for you.
-Usually we have no problems with planning but it is often worth just a quick call to your local planning office to put your mind at rest.
+This applies to even the smallest greenhouse, or if you’re replacing your existing greenhouse or orangery.
+We can undertake this aspect of the project for you.
+Usually, we have no problems with planning, but it’s worth making a quick call to your local planning office to put your mind at ease.

 6. How do I maximise the ventilation?

-- Automatic vent units are very popular because they open and close by themselves giving you peace of mind that your greenhouse will always be fully ventilated, even in your absence.
+- Automatic vent units: Very popular because they open and close by themselves.
+This gives you peace of mind your greenhouse will always be fully ventilated, even in your absence.

 7. How will I manage the watering?

-Whether you have a mains tap or not, with hosepipe bans and the increasing awareness about environmental issues it makes sense to conserve water by collecting and reusing as much rainwater as possible.
-When you think how much water you can store within the greenhouse for instant use it becomes a very practical solution, especially as the water is untreated and always at the right temperature for your plants.
+While a mains tap has many benefits, it can be expensive to arrange if the greenhouse is far from the mains supply.
+Additionally, with hosepipe bans and increasing concern about environmental issues, it makes sense to conserve water by collecting and reusing rainwater as much as possible.
+When you realise how much water you can store within the greenhouse for instant use, it becomes a very practical solution.
+Furthermore, this clean, soft rainwater is untreated and always at the right temperature for your plants.

 8. Do I need an electricity supply?

-If you decide to run electricity to your greenhouse, it opens up other possibilities.
-For example, you can specify an electric water pump or fully automatic electric ventilation – no more racing to open the vents on a hot morning or to close them during a sudden cold downpour.
-All you have to do is set the required temperature and the thermostatically controlled system will do all the work for you.
+- You could install an electric water pump or a fully automatic electric ventilation system – no more racing to open the vents on a hot morning or close them during a sudden cold downpour.
+All you have to do is set the required temperature, and the thermostatically controlled system will do the rest.